 When Hectospec, Hectochelle, MMIRS, and Binospec are in use, observations are done in queue mode by an instrument operator who takes the data.
 Observers do not need to come to the telescope.
 If you would like to be present, contact Susan Wahl.

-Observers who are new to the MMT and are using the blue or red spectrographs MUST either:
+- Observers who are new to the MMT and are using the Blue Channel spectrograph MUST either:

 - have an experienced observer accompany you to learn the intricacies of the MMT and the instrument

 - make arrangements to receive training in advance of your run by contacting MMT staff (see below)

 If you have not been checked out on the use of the instrument, please make sure to study the on-line manual carefully to familiarize yourself with its operation.
 In addition, email or call Susan Wahl at 520-621-1558 to arrange for training by staff.
 If you have any questions regarding this policy, contact the MMTO Director well in advance of your observing run.
 If you do not make such prior arrangements, the success of your observing run will be put in jeopardy since there is no guarantee that qualified staff will be on the mountain to train you in the operation of the instrument.
 If you have experience with the scheduled instrument but it has been some time since you last used it, please review its website.
 If you have further questions, please contact Susan Wahl who will direct you to the appropriate staff member.